 The wearing of a mask or face covering on SUNY Rockland Community College property is optional.

 If you have any questions or need additional information, please reach out to our Public Safety office at 845-574-4217.

 Testing Positive for COVID-19, Quarantine and Returning to Campus

-Rockland Community College adheres to CDC, NYSDOH, and Rockland County Health Department COVID 19 quarantine and isolation guidance as below outlined.
+Rockland Community College adheres to CDC, NYSDOH, and Rockland County Health Department COVID 19 quarantine and isolation guidance.